alexsoares3/Projeto-POO/README.md

 ## Usage

-1. Dump your PDF and PPTX files into the `filesToRead` directory.
+1. Dump your PDF, PPTX and DOCX files into the `filesToRead` directory.
 2. Run the application.
 This will add the contents of the files to the database.
 3. Use the `search` function to search for specific content.
 The function takes a string of words as input, splits it into a list of words, and then searches for each word in the files.